leehpham/lean-ts/README.md

 # lean-ts

 A very lean Typescript boilerplate.
-This can be used for different project purposes.
+This can be used for different non-frontend project purposes.
+I try my best make the architecture as clean as possible so in case you use this boilerplate at a starting point and your project somehow grows big in the future, you already have a good base to support your project's growth.

 ## Todo